amintimany/monotone/Readme.md

 ### compile instructions

-Use `make` in `iris-src` to compile the development.
+Use `make` in `monotone_counter` to compile the development.
 Dependencies for this development are exactly the same as the ones for the `iris-src` folder.